brettbuddin/fourier/README.md

 - Windowing functions for creating impulse responses. (e.g.  Hann, Lanczos, etc)
 - Functions for creating common types of FIR filters. (e.g.  low-pass, high-pass, etc)

+This library was written for use in a real-time audio context. `Convolver` allocates all of its buffers up-front and `Forward`/`Inverse` (FFT/IFFT) operate in-place.
+This is to avoid allocations in the hot-path.
+I've used this library to implement convolution reverb and perform various types of filtering in audio.

 ## Examples

 ### Fast Fourier Transform